valentecaio/voroplan/README.md

 The project is built on Node.js runtime and uses [Leaflet](https://leafletjs.com/) for the map drawing and [D3.js](https://d3js.org/what-is-d3) for the basic geometric calculations.

 For more information, see [the technical report](media/VoroPlan.pdf) and [the demo video](https://drive.google.com/file/d/16eQ6ag3iZrek7HiCUyrd1eWrEeVvus6Z/view?usp=drive_link).

+There is also a live demo at [valentecaio.ovh/voroplan](http://valentecaio.ovh:5173/voroplan/).

 ![screenvideo2.gif](https://github.com/valentecaio/voroplan/blob/main/media/screenvideo2.gif?raw=true)